 Internal customer means stakeholders, coworkers, board members, etc. while external customers means the customers who actually benefit from the process outputs.

 In this step of the SIPOC diagram, the team needs to list down all the internal and external customers in the 5th column of the diagram.
-Customer requirements are also listed down in the last column.
+Customer requirements are also listed in the last column.

-In order to list down this information, the team can consider the criteria like who will get the benefit from the process and who would be unhappy if the process is unable to meet requirements.
+In order to list down this information, the team can consider the criteria like who will get benefit from the process and who would be unhappy if the process is unable to meet requirements.

 4. Identify the inputs for the process –